GlobalFishingWatch/pelagos-client/README.md

   concatenate and optimize everything using [the dojo build system](https://dojotoolkit.org/documentation/tutorials/1.10/build/index.html).
   The output of all this will be at the js-build direcotry.

-## Running a local dev environment

-You can start a quick http server to host your app with `make dev-server`.
-This will start a server on your local port 8000, and generate some test workspace.
-Check out the output from the command, it provides a link to the workspace itself.

 ## Testing